jbakams/slimebot-volleyball/README.md

 # slimebot-volleyball:

-Slimebot-volleyball is a 3d version of the slime volley game.
-The game is built on top of [slimevolleygym](https://github.com/hardmaru/slimevolleygym) and uses [Webots](https://cyberbotics.com/) as a simulator for visualization.
-The major difference with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) environment is the additional z-axis which makes the training more challenging for RL agents such as PPO.
+Slimebot-volleyball is a 3D version of the slime volleyball game.
+The game is implemented on top of [slimevolleygym](https://github.com/hardmaru/slimevolleygym) and uses [Webots](https://cyberbotics.com/) as a simulator for visualization.
+The major difference with the [slimevolleygym](https://github.com/hardmaru/slimevolleygym) environment is the additional z-axis, which makes the training more challenging for RL agents such as PPO.

 ---

 https://user-images.githubusercontent.com/59349943/204383877-084e76f4-82da-4c67-9a5b-cb33832bf546.mp4

 <p align="center">
-  <em>PPO agents trained with Incrmental Reinforcement Learning.
+  <em>Evaluation of PPO agents trained with Incrmental Reinforcement Learning.
 Both agents were trained separately using Self-Play training.
-The yellow agent has been trained with and incremental step of 1 and the blue agent has been trained with an incremtal step of 12 </em>
+The yellow agent has been trained with and incremental step of 1 and the blue agent has been trained with an incremtal step of 12.
+More details are given in this [page](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD). </em>
 </p>

----

-The pre-trained PPO in this repository was trained with an Incremental Fashion.
-See details in this [page](https://github.com/jbakambana/slimebot-volleyball/blob/main/INCREMENTAL%20TRAINING.MD)

 ---